lanl/EPBD-BERT/README.md

-# Welcome to EPBDxBERT's Documentation!
+# Welcome to EPBD-BERT's Documentation!

 This repository corresponds to the article titled **"Advancing Transcription Factor Binding Site Prediction Using DNA Breathing Dynamics and Sequence Transformers via Cross Attention"**.